David Dorsa, M.D.

 Dr. Dorsa earned his undergraduate degree in neurobiology, physiology and behavior from University of California, Davis.
 He received his medical degree at the University of Illinois in Chicago and served his pediatric residency at Doernbecher Children’s Hospital in Portland.

 David and his wife, Yuri, an Air Force veteran and former cardiac nurse, met while he was in college.
-He credits his wife’s unwavering support and encouragement in his ability to pursue his passions in pediatric medicine.
+They are parents to an adorable little girl.
+David credits his wife’s unwavering support and encouragement in his ability to pursue his passions in pediatric medicine.

 Martial Arts Instructor